 (ii) Interest rate risk

-The Group has no borrowings and has no current exposure to interest rate risk on borrowings.
+The Group's borrowings are interest free so there is no current exposure to interest rate risk on borrowings.

 The Group's minimum exposure to market interest rate relates to its cash investments which are minimal.